| |

 Often the band's playing sounds just a bit too tense and forced.
 Although the

-output has a certain level of grim quality, personally I would have preferred
+output has a certain level of grim quality, it could have been beneficial to

 moments, but on the whole this thing could have used some improvement.